KiraResari/kanji_tree/Protocol.md

 # Wanted Features

-* Validations on import:
-  * Image could not be found
 * Tooltip when hovering over Kigou Buttons
 * Toggle buttons for limiting searches to Kanji, Kana, X-Parts, Radicals, etc...
 * Search also displays non-primary results